sbmaruf/CC4-corpus-download/README.md

 optional arguments:
   -h, --help            show this help message and exit --lang [LANG [LANG ...]]
                         List of language that you want to extract.
+Add "all" to download full corpush.
 Value-type: list(lang code) --force-download      Force download if the data exists in the folder.
                         Value-type: (str)
   --folder FOLDER       Folder where will be data downloaded.
 Value-type: